 - Yes what is it René?

-- Well, I have some bad news; I resigned because I go offshore.
+- Well, I have some bad news; I'm resigning because I'm going offshore.

-Shit, the boss needs to sit.
-Big discussion between my colleague and him in an attempt to convince him to stay but nothing helped, René stayed on its decision.
+Damn, the boss needed to sit down.
+A big discussion ensued between my colleague and him in an attempt to convince him to stay but nothing helped, René stucked to his decision.

-Result, a few minutes later he is resigned to lose his best diver, but he immediately adds:
+Result, a few minutes later he was resigned to losing his best diver, but he immediately added:

 - OK my dear René, no problem it’s your choice and I can’t stop you but fortunately, I still have Francis who will now take your place.

-Me, I knew no more where to put myself.
-And then shyly I said unto him:
+I knew no more where to put myself.
+And then shyly I said to him:

-- Boss, I too have bad news, I'm leaving with René and I too give my resignation.
+- Boss, I too have bad news, I'm leaving with René and I too is giving my resignation.

-That was too much, two back-to-back resignations, the party was fucked.
+That was too much, two back-to-back resignations, the party was ruined.

 Saturday 5 January eleven o'clock in the morning, the phone rings.
 At the other end of the line it’s my new boss Michel.

-- Hi Francis, I call you to announce that you leave this afternoon, I have found you a job in the North Sea on the Jet barge 4.
+- Hi Francis, I'm calling to announce that you leave this afternoon, I have found you a job in the North Sea on the Jet barge 4.

-Shit, it let only four hours to spend with my family.
+Shit, it left only four hours to spend with my family.

-Fourteen hours, as my wife Michelle cannot yet drive, it’s my parents who take me to the airport.
-The small hall is crowded, but very quickly I spot Michel who is awaiting me anxiously.
+At two o'clock, as my wife Michelle could not yet drive, it was my parents who took me to the airport.
+The small hall was crowded, but very quickly I spotted Michel who was waiting for me anxiously.

-Michel looks at me in a dumbfounded manner:
+Michel looked at me in a dumbfounded manner:

 - But Michel I was told that I had to equip myself against the cold.